THIS POST IS SPONSORED BY

 The key ingredients include…

 - Boneless pork shoulder – Also commonly called a Boston butt or pork butt.
-Look for a meaty roast with nice marbling, which, when braised, transforms into succulent, fall-apart tender, & richly flavored pulled pork.
+Look for a meaty roast with nice marbling, which, when braised, transforms into succulent, fall-apart tender, and richly flavored pulled pork.
 Learn more about pork shoulder here.

 - Banana leaf – An absolutely crucial component of this recipe.
 Much like authentic Hawaiian kalua pig, the pork shoulder is wrapped in banana leaf before it braises, infusing it with a rich, earthy flavor.
 This earthiness is impossible to replicate without it!
 You can find banana leaf sold in the freezer section of most well-stocked Asian grocery stores.